 - Caution!
-Slow down safely to pace kart speed! - Drivers can warn other drivers with a HAND SIGNAL in air. - No passing allowed. - See Track Personnel/Officials for direction/lineup. - Be prepared to STOP immediately if directed by an official.
+Slow down safely but DO NOT stop! - Drivers can warn other drivers with a HAND SIGNAL in air. - No passing allowed after you see this. - See Track Personnel/Officials for direction/lineup. - Be prepared to STOP ONLY if directed by an official to line up in proper order.